ehmagzd06/ehmagzd06/info.md

 - 👋 Hi, I’m Ahmadagha (ehmagzd06)
 - 👀 I’m interested in ...
+Development
 - 🌱 I’m currently learning ...
 Programming
 - 💞️ I’m looking to collaborate on ...
+Freelance
 - 📫 How to reach me ...
+Discord adress: ehmagzd06#9082

 <!---
 ehmagzd06/ehmagzd06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.